Waaped/waaped.github.io/README.md

 ##Programming Poetry simp

-they say Programming is like hitting your head against a wall
+they say Programming is like hitting your head against a wall..

-But your Head gets stronger, and the wall get's weaker
+But your Head gets stronger, and the wall get's weaker.

 ## 8pm in Vons